strbacpavlejob/strbacpavlejob/README.md

 Web and Mobile Developer
 ------------------------

-As a full-stack web developer with 3+ years of experience, I have a broad skill set in everything web development with a main focus on the MERN stack.
-I have experience with leading teams, building MVPs from the ground up, APIs, scrapes, and working with big data.
-I specialize myself in Typescript, React/Native, Nest.js, Nodejs, and MongoDB.
+As a full-stack developer with over 5 years of experience, I possess a broad skill set in all web and mobile development aspects, with a primary focus on the MERN stack.
+My expertise includes team leadership, building solutions from the ground up, API development, web scraping, and working with big data.
+I specialize in TypeScript, React/React Native, Nest.js, Node.js, and MongoDB.

 * 🌍  I'm based in Belgrade, Serbia
 * ✉️  You can contact me at [strbacpavlejob@gmail.com](mailto:strbacpavlejob@gmail.com)